Tornadoes of 2012: December 6 (New Zealand)

 A rain-wrapped EF2 tornado killed three people and injured seven others in the Auckland, New Zealand suburb of Hobsonville.
 The tornado moved through several neighborhoods and a construction site, with the three fatalities occurring at the construction site when several large concrete slabs fell and crushed a vehicle.
 150 homes were damaged, a few of which had large portions of their roofs torn off.
 Numerous trees were snapped or uprooted along the path, and fencing was destroyed.
 This tornado is tied with the 1948 Hamilton tornado as the deadliest on record in New Zealand.

-December 9–10

-A cold front produced severe thunderstorms across the Southern United States which spawned at least seven weak tornadoes.
-A relatively long-track EF1 tornado traveled across two counties in southern Mississippi, destroying a barn, a gazebo, and a metal building.
-Another EF1 tornado struck the Birmingham, Alabama area, tearing part of the roof from a warehouse, and completely removing the roof of one home.
-A high-end EF1 tornado struck a mobile home park near Edgewater, Florida, damaging over 60 homes and injuring two people.

-December 25–26
+December 25–26 (United States)

 A moderate risk of severe weather was issued for much of the Gulf Coast region as an intensifying area of low pressure tracked across the region starting on December 25.
 It was extended to December 26 as well over parts of the Carolinas.
 Several tornadoes were reported on December 25, especially across Louisiana and Mississippi.
-At 5:00 pm CST (2300 UTC), a tornado emergency was issued for Downtown Mobile, Alabama as a large EF2 tornado was approaching the downtown area.
+At 5:00 pm CST (2300 UTC), a tornado emergency was issued for Downtown Mobile, Alabama, as a large EF2 tornado was approaching the downtown area.